JuliaLabs/Poly.jl/README.md

 JuLoop can reorder loops, change iteration spaces, reorder instructions, and restructure code.
 The main goal is to allow for vectorization and efficient loop execution

 ### Macros
-@poly_loop can be used to tag a loop for code restructuring by JuLoop.
-Only the outermost loop should use the macro.
+@poly_loop can be used to tag a loop for code restructuring by JuLoop, using the polyhedral model of compilation.
+This can result in automatic loop reordering, domain coalescing, tiling, and more, specifically with memory locality and vectorization in mind.
+See the documentation for details on how to use @poly_loop.
-@depends_on marks an instruction dependency in order to declare explicit dependencies for code restructuring.